shanenolanwit/justsendit/src/pages/blog/2020-05-17-lookahead-lads.md

   - lookahead
   - capture groups
 ---
 This blog will talk about how useful lookaheads are, and will give some simple examples of how to use them.
-But Here's some `justsendit` examples that we'll use.

-I used [rubular](https://rubular.com/r/kJ2HovCHeZWRw2) to build some examples.
-I've used rubular for years and it's not the most user friendly regex builder, and it was built for testing ruby regular expressions but it's pretty quick and easy.
-Who doesn't like quick and easy.
+In this blog post I used [rubular](https://rubular.com/r/kJ2HovCHeZWRw2) to build some examples.
+I've used rubular for years and even though it's not the most user friendly regex builder, and it was built for testing ruby regular expressions, it's still pretty quick and pretty easy.
+And who doesn't like quick and easy.
 When your regex jobs get a bit more complex and language specific there are better sites out there.
-I'll some examples later.
+I'll give some examples later.

+This example looks for the word `just` and checks if it's followed by the word `sendit`, if it finds `sendit` it checks is that followed by a `.` and if it finds the `.` it checks if that is followed by an `ie`.
+If all those conditions are met it returns the entire line.
+It's important to note that lookahead is a zero length assertion, meaning if I left out the `.*` from the end of the regular expression below I would still get all the groups, but not the match result.
+I could also just check if the pattern matches without collecting any match groups by removing the capturing parenthesis from around each component part.

 ![](/img/rubular17may2020.png)